 Rising damp carries mineral salts such as sulfate and nitrate.
-For this reason, it is important to check for the presence of salts in the materials (using a salt detector).
+For this reason, it is important to check for the presence of salts in the materials (using nitrate and sulfate test strips).

 Through friction in the fault lines, water generates an electric charge that can be measured with a voltmeter.

 This professional equipment is essential to measure directly humidity in the walls to obtain an accurate assessment.

 Damp brings with it all sorts of damage to dwellings: mould, fungus, salt blooms, saltpeter, wood rot, unpleasant smells, etc. Damp eventually causes permanent harm to both the inside and outside walls of your building.